ChefData/multinational-retail-data-centralisation49/README.md

 - Checked phone numbers against regular expressions
 - Split strings into multiple parts
 - Converted data types
-- Rearrange the columns in a DataFrame
+- Rearranged the columns in a DataFrame
 - Used for loops to iterate over a DataFrame with a dictionary
 - Reset the index of a DataFrame